It’s one of those days…

 It’s important to us to be able to continue nurturing those who come to us during one of the darkest times of their lives.
 We don’t want a “dry season of revenue” to interfere with that.

 We strive to enlighten our guests with programs centered on improving their decision-making processes, and we hope to empower them to feel the courage to step back into the workforce again.
 We know they need food, and to feel safe, first, to be able to be productive in our programs.
 So, of course, that’s part of our main focus.

 Like a long drink of refreshing water for the parched mouth, we also hope their spirit is refreshed with the knowledge that they are loved – not only by God, but by us.

-We know many others are just as concerned as we are over their current state of uncertainty.
-Together, we can provide for their needs, their peace of mind, and their ability to move into the next stage of their journey.
+We know your heart is just as concerned as ours is over their current state of uncertainty.
+It’s our desire to provide for their needs, their peace of mind, and their ability to move on to the next stage of their journey.

 As God directs you during the “dry” summer months, please think about giving a little extra toward our mission to care for and serve the hungry and homeless.